Choosing the Perfect Rug for a Studio: Size, Style, and Placement Tips

 Q3.
 What size rug works best for a studio?

 Q4.
-Which Asterlane rugs are ideal for studios?
+Which Asterlane rugs work well in studios?

-A. Modern rugs, classic rugs, swirl carpets, minimalist rugs, and designer rugs are all excellent options for small spaces.
+A. Modern rugs, classic rugs, swirl carpets, minimalist rugs, abstract rugs, and designer rugs all suit compact apartments.

 Q5.
-How can I make a studio look bigger with rugs?
+How can a rug make a studio look bigger?